ml-tooling/lazycluster/README.md

 <br />

-Use different strategies for launching the master and the worker instance by providing custom implementation of `lazycluster.cluster.MasterLauncher` and `lazycluster.cluster.WorkerLauncher`.
-The default implementations are `lazycluster.cluster.hyperopt_cluster.LocalMongoLauncher` and `lazycluster.cluster.hyperopt_cluster.RoundRobinLauncher`.
+Use different strategies for launching the master and the worker instances.
 <details>
 <summary><b>Details</b> (click to expand...)</summary>

+Use different strategies for launching the master and the worker instances by providing custom implementation of `lazycluster.cluster.MasterLauncher` and `lazycluster.cluster.WorkerLauncher`.
+The default implementations are `lazycluster.cluster.hyperopt_cluster.LocalMongoLauncher` and `lazycluster.cluster.hyperopt_cluster.RoundRobinLauncher`.

 ```python
 cluster = HyperoptCluster(RuntimeManager().create_group(),